 Information contained in each created case file may include, but not be limited to:

-Any charge letter presented to the student(s) which specifies the alleged violation(s) of Code of Student Conduct or other University policies or local, state, or federal law
+- Any charge letter presented to the student(s) which specifies the alleged violation(s) of the Code of Student Conduct or other University policies or local, state, or federal law

-Any letters of appeals filed by the accused student(s) with regards to any findings of responsibility or sanctions assigned, to include the University’s response to the appeal
+- Any letters of appeals filed by the accused student(s) with regard to any findings of responsibility or sanctions assigned, to include the University’s response to the appeal